 Investment advisers need to ensure that their compliance policies and procedures (“P&Ps”) clearly prescribe how their firms handle conflicts of interest including revenue sharing agreements, receipt of fees and compensation for the sale of certain securities and investment products, and updates to their disclosure documents including their investment advisory agreements, Form ADV Part 2As and Part 2Bs (“Brochures”), and Form CRS.

-Should you or your firm have questions regarding how to address monitoring conflicts of interest, disclosures, and best execution and share class reviews in your P&Ps; updates to disclosures in your firm’s Brochure and Form CRS; and/or, how best to conduct best execution and mutual fund share class reviews , please contact us at (619) 278-0020 to schedule a consultation.
-Our legal and compliance experts are standing by to help you.
+Should you or your firm have questions regarding how to address monitoring conflicts of interest, disclosures, and best execution and share class reviews in your P&Ps; updates to disclosures in your firm’s Brochure and Form CRS; and/or, how best to conduct best execution and mutual fund share class reviews, please contact us at (619) 278-0020 to schedule a consultation.
+Our compliance experts are standing by to help you.